by

 General Use Acetone

-Acetone for general use has the highest level of impurities amongst the different types of acetone.
+Acetone for general use has the highest impurity level of all the different types of acetone.
 It’s generally used as a solvent for cleaning and thinning.
 For instance, it can easily clean polyester resin brushes and surfaces.

 It’s also a good degreaser for surfaces before painting, and it can clean surfaces in preparation for silicone castings.
 Small amounts of general use acetone can also be used to thin epoxy resins and polyurethane resins for surface applications.
 And of course, it’s well-known that acetone is used to remove nail polish, paint, and varnish.